Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs: Operationalizing Sycophancy

-Sycophancy encompasses a broad family of behaviors—such as social sycophancy (emotional validation, framing acceptance), feedback sycophancy, and mimicry \citep{cheng2025socialsycophancybroaderunderstanding, sharma2024towards}.
+Sycophancy encompasses a broad family of behaviors—such as emotional validation, framing acceptance, feedback, and mimicry \citep{cheng2026elephant, sharma2024towards}.
 In this paper we narrow our scope to the two behaviors most consistent with the common definition of sycophancy as \emph{excessive agreement or flattery}: (1) \emph{sycophantic agreement}, where the model echoes a user’s claim even when it contradicts the answer it would otherwise produce (often called opinion sycophancy); and (2) \emph{sycophantic praise}, where the model flatters the user directly.
-We focus on these to cleanly separate agreement from praise and to provide a foundation for future analysis of broader sycophantic behaviors.
+We focus on these to ensure our methodology is as clean and free from confounds as possible.